Home / Career Guides / Accounts Payable Specialist

 Types of accounts payable specialists

-An accounts payable analyst specializes in analyzes and optimizes the accounts payable process.
-Their tasks include reviewing and analyzing invoices, identifying discrepancies, and working closely with vendors to resolve any issues.
+• Accounts payable analyst: An AP analyst focuses on analyzing and improving the accounts payable process.
+They review invoices, find discrepancies, and work with vendors to fix any issues.

 Top skills for accounts payable specialists